HomeLatest NewsTelecomCisco bolsters Sprint's IP Mobile Network for 5G

 With added support of streaming telemetry and integration with Cisco Network Services Orchestrator for performance optimization and network automation, Sprint is better positioned for 5G capacity demands in targeted locations.

-“Cisco NCS routing technology powered by automation software running traffic over dark fiber offers an ideal blend of innovative technology to support our LTE Advanced and 5G network,” said Greg O’Connor, vice president of Network Core and Access, Sprint.
+“Cisco NCS routing technology powered by automation software running traffic over dark fiber offers us an ideal blend of innovative technology to support our Advanced and 5G network,” said Greg O’Connor, vice of Network Core and Access, Sprint.
 “This mix of innovation strengthens our backhaul network and our ability to support connect-to-everything experiences for our customers.”

 Advertisement